Brien Gleeson, L.P.C., CSAC

 Speaking of HealthDo you have addictive personality traits?March 10, 2019

-The term “sex addiction” is used casually to describe behavior that seems to have become common or at least is more commonly reported in the media.
-Sex addiction is not a medically recognized diagnosis.
-However, the behaviors associated with it are treated with techniques to help resist a temptation, urge or impulse, similar to many psychiatric disorders, including addiction to pornography or online sex services.
+The term "sex addiction" is casually used to describe behavior that seems to have become more common, or at least is more commonly reported in the media.

 Sex behavior as an addiction

-Simply, sex addiction is an addiction to the reward experience of sex.
-Addiction is the consistent inability to abstain in controlling behavior or craving.
-Addiction is a disease of the brain that creates motivation to keep repeating an activity to fulfill relief and reward the brain.
-Heroin, nicotine, alcohol and gambling are common forms of addiction.
-Sexual behavior is the same.
-Addictions often are circular, with multiple cycles of relapse and remission.
+Addictions come in many forms from heroin and alcohol to shopping and gambling.
+They often are circular with multiple cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.
-All of this is true for the sexually addicted person.
-Death can occur due to unsafe activity, disease, extreme jealous behavior and suicide.
+This is true for the sexually addicted person as well.
+Death can occur due to unsafe activity, disease, extreme jealous behavior or suicide.

 Where to find help

-- Counseling and therapy can be quite effective.
-There are therapists who specialize in treating sex addiction.
+This option can be effective, and some therapists specialize in treating sex addiction.

-- There are some helpful medications, especially when combined with therapy.
+There are some helpful medications, especially when combined with therapy.
 A patient must meet with a psychiatrist for medication.

+Sex addiction affects people in many ways and can be damaging to relationships and possibly physical health.
 If you or someone you know has been affected by sex addiction, contact a local behavioral health professional who can help guide you through your concerns.